 First, the assumption about the type of clef.
 Musical pitch was indicated by either a C clef, an F clef or, by the time of Bosch’s painting in c.
 1500, a G clef, as we see below.
 This means Amelia’s assumption of a C rather than an F or G clef is unreliable, so on this basis pitch cannot be determined.

-The second error is the assumption about the position of the clef.
+The second error in Amelia Hamrick’s analysis is an assumption about the position of the clef.
 Whereas in modern music we have a standard staff or stave of five lines with a fixed treble clef – a G clef – always indicating G on the second line up, the staff in Bosch’s day had a variable number of lines, most commonly four, and the C, F or G clef could appear on any line – indeed, sometimes the clef changed position within a single piece of music, as we see above.

 This variability was used to maintain a principle of written music: the type of clef, the position of the clef, and the number of lines on a staff were all used to keep the melody within the range of the staff, so the clef type, clef position and number of lines depended on the pitch and range of the melody.
 In modern music, with a fixed clef and fixed number of staff lines, notes above and below the staff have ledger lines to indicate their pitch, a device neither available nor necessary for writers of square notation.